 The legacy attributions of Figure 5 purporting the identity of Morton are tenuous.
-The naming Morton convention is troubled by the appearance of glasses that may or may not be caused by artifacts in the photographic substrate, giving rise to the proposition that the etherizer is actually John Call Dalton.
-For their attribution of Figure 5, Lowry & Lowry reference a holograph notation attached to a record in the archives of MGH that named Morton as the etherizer in the daguerreotype.(53) Their more solid reference is the portrait shown in the panel above (Figure W) that appeared as the frontispiece to the rare First-thus edition of Edward Warren's pamphlet published in defense of Morton.(54 »») Lowry & Lowry aptly describe the resemblance to Morton as "striking," but without further documentation, the Figure 5 resemblance to Dalton is just as remarkable:
+As the etherizer in artistic portrayals of the Abbott operation he is invariably depicted center stage, in command, and towering over the doctors in the arena, but he also appears quite tall in the family photographs that I have seen.
+And then there is his description as "tall, handsome and of engaging manners" found in a 1905 memoir written by his son, Dr. William James Morton.
+These physical assessments contrast markedly with the unimposing short stature presented by Figure 5 in the "reenactment" daguerrotype.
+The naming Morton convention is also troubled by the appearance of glasses on Figure 5 that may or may not be caused by artifacts in the photographic substrate, giving rise to the proposition that the etherizer is actually John Call Dalton.
+For their attribution of Morton, Lowry & Lowry referenced a holograph notation attached to a record in the archives of MGH that names him as the etherizer in the daguerreotype.(53) Their more solid reference is the portrait shown in the panel above (Figure W) that appeared as the frontispiece to the rare First-thus edition of Edward Warren's pamphlet published in defense of Morton.(54 »») Lowry & Lowry aptly describe the resemblance to Morton as "striking," but without further documentation to support their claim, an attribution for the young House-apothecary Dalton is ineluctible.

-Views of Thomas Call Dalton: X.) Detail of portrait pulled from the internet.
-Published in Walsh (1909), "History of medicine in New York" ; vol. 2, facing p.
+Views of John Call Dalton: X.) Detail of portrait pulled from the internet.
+Published in Walsh (1909), "History of medicine in New York" ; vol. 2, plate facing p.
 433. V bis.)
-Dalton (unverified) age 21-22 – detail of Figure 5 in EDD No. 1.
-Y.) Detail of frontispiece (phot. by James Wallace Black; reversed) in Dalton's memoir on his Civil War experiences.
-Age c36.
-Printed privately, 1892.
+Dalton, age 21 – detail of Figure 5 in EDD No. 1.
+Y.) Detail of frontispiece (reversed) in Dalton's memoir of his Civil War experiences, age c36.
+Printed privately, 1892 ; phot. by James Wallace Black.

 Adherents to the reenactment scenario will not be easily disabused from the consensus view that Morton is the etherizer in the daguerreotype.
 To their credit, the Lowrys included the following notation on Morton: "On discovering the paper copy of this daguerreotype [EDD No. 1], Holman identified the anesthetist not as Morton, but as a stand-in who was 'by tradition, an orderly who resembled him closely' (Prints at Holman's, p.
-2)."(55) In 1934, Dr. Edward S. Hawes began consigning the photographs from his father's estate to Holman's Print Shop in Boston, among which included paper prints of the reenactment daguerreotype that Hawes had made.
+2)."(55) In 1934, Dr. Edward S. Hawes began consigning the photographs from his father's estate to Holman's Print Shop in Boston, among which included paper prints of the "reenactment" daguerreotype that Hawes had made.
 It's highly unlikely that the Holmans would have made the claim de novo, and more likely it came from a notation in Hawes's hand, on or attached to the print, or archival documentation furnished by his son.
 The Holmans were not alone in disavowing the Morton connection.
-Richard J. Wolfe, whose monograph on Morton is the preeminent source on the life of that "tarnished idol," glaringly omits the name of Morton among the identities he assigns to the reenactment daguerreotype, referring to Figure 5 as merely "the person holding the ether inhaler."
-Dr. Haridas also questioned the attribution and stated there was "no similarity with known photographs of Morton" and held "doubts that this person is Morton."(56) I would add that I was unable to find a description or a picture of Morton wearing spectacles as Figure 5 seems to be wearing.
+Richard J. Wolfe, whose monograph on Morton is the preeminent source on the life of that "Tarnished Idol," glaringly omits the name of Morton among the identities he assigns to the "reenactment" daguerreotype, referring to Figure 5 as merely "the person holding the ether inhaler" (op. cit., 2001 ; p. xi).
+Dr. Haridas also questioned the attribution and stated there was "no similarity with known photographs of Morton" and held "doubts that this person is Morton."(56) I would add that I was unable to find a description or a picture of Morton wearing spectacles such as those Figure 5 seems to be wearing.
 Below is Dr. Slade's description of Morton's habitus that contrasts sharply with the MGH professional uniform of a frock coat and custom cravat worn by Figure 5:

 An attribution that names John Call Dalton can be credibly defended, starting with the fullness in his earlobes (morphologically round), the jowliness, and the glasses that never left his face.
-He was only 21 years old when he was appointed House-apothecary at Massachusetts General Hospital, and 22 when he became House-surgeon in 1847, which accounts for the youthful chubbiness in his cheeks, especially over his temples.
-The apex and alae of his nose are more fully formed than Morton's and much less aquiline, masked by the over exposed highlights.
-Both Dalton and Morton had unruly bushy hair, Dalton's less so with more control over the part.
-After the Abbott surgery, Bigelow began attending the etherizations Morton conducted in his dental practice, meanwhile collaborating with Dalton on a series of experiments to decoct the mystery of Morton's secret obtunding gas.(58 »») Bigelow had the mechanical skill that went into the design of a replica glass globe apparatus and Dalton, who was the House-apothecary to MGH, had the resources and chemical science acumen.
+He was only 21 years old when he was appointed House-apothecary at Massachusetts General Hospital, and a 22-yr-old when he became House-surgeon in 1847, which accounts for the youthful chubbiness in his cheeks, especially over his temples.
+The apex and alae of his nose are more fully formed than Morton's and much less aquiline, responsible for the over exposed highlights.
+Both Dalton and Morton had unruly bushy hair, Dalton's less so, with more control over the part.
+Immediately following the Abbott surgery and representing Mass.
+General Hospital's interest in Morton's discovery, Bigelow began monitoring the etherizations that Morton was conducting in his dental practice.
+At the same time, Bigelow and Dalton collaborated on a series of experiments with ether in an attempt to decoct the mystery of Morton's secret obtunding gas.(58 »») Bigelow had the mechanical skill that went into the design of a replica glass globe apparatus, and Dalton, who was the House-apothecary to MGH, had the laboratory resources and chemical science acumen.
 Together they experimented on themselves and on others.
-Dalton compiled the table of all ether surgeries conducted at Massachusetts General Hospital, from the date of the Abbott operation up to March 4, 1878, published as a supplement to Bigelow's second treatise – see the segment below, "Determining the date of EDD No. 1," where the table has been amended with a column cross-referencing J. Mason Warren's case numbers.
+Equally important for the groundwork of ether anesthesia was Dalton's compilation of all ether surgeries conducted at Massachusetts General Hospital from the date of the Abbott operation up to March 4, 1878, published as a supplement to Bigelow's second treatise – see the segment below, "Determining the date of EDD No. 1," where the table has been amended with a column cross-referencing J. Mason Warren's case numbers.

 53.)
 Lowry & Lowry (2005); p.
 87, no. 42.
 "There exists in the MGH archives a notation citing an early inscription (preserved on the back of a photograph of the reenactment) that describes the hand on the patient's forehead as belonging to Morton."